 A supplier suddenly changes an ingredient or recipe, and you don't know what's changed with allergens.
-This happens more often than you think and can create dangerous situations for guests.
-In this article you'll learn how to quickly and safely handle unexpected ingredient changes and keep your allergen registration up-to-date.
+This scenario happens more often than most restaurant operators realize and can create genuinely dangerous situations for guests.
+Every month, suppliers modify their formulations - sometimes with just a tiny asterisk on new packaging as your only warning.

 Why this is so dangerous